djangonauts/django-hstore/doc/index.rst

 - The admin widget will work with inlines only if using `StackedInline`.
 It won't work on `TabularInline`.
 - If `django.middleware.transaction.TransactionMiddleware` is enabled and the project is deployed through `uwsgi`, the first request to a view working with models featuring hstore fields will raise an exception;
-  see link:https://code.djangoproject.com/ticket/22297[Django Ticket #22297] for more details on this issue.
+  see `Django Ticket #22297 <https://code.djangoproject.com/ticket/22297>`_ for more details on this issue.
   This issue is specific to Django 1.6 and below.

 [WARNING]
 ====
-Due to hstore being a postgresql extension and not a native type, its oid is different on each database, which causes strange behavior with type conversions (see more on link:https://github.com/djangonauts/django-hstore/pull/35[this issue]) if hstore extension is installed individually in each database.
+Due to hstore being a postgresql extension and not a native type, its oid is different on each database, which causes strange behavior with type conversions (see more on `this issue <https://github.com/djangonauts/django-hstore/pull/35>`_) if hstore extension is installed individually in each database.

 To avoid this strange behavior you have two options: